Hares27/Uploadtracker/Readme.md

 To get started with this project, follow these steps:

-Fork this repository
+- Fork this repository

-Clone this repository to your local machine:
+- Clone this repository to your local machine:

 ```bash
 git clone  https://github.com/Hares27/Uploadtracker.git
 ```

-Install the required dependencies for both the server and client:

 ```bash
 cd uploader
 ```

-Start the server:
+- Start the server:

 ```bash
 node server
 ```

-Start the client:
+- Start the client:

 ```bash
 node client test.txt